mohamed-kamal-fathy/mohamed-kamal-fathy/README.md

 </p>

 ### :mortar_board: Graduating:
-• Faculty of Computers and artificial intelligence | Graduation Year: 2023
+• Faculty of Computers and artificial intelligence | Graduation Year:2023

 • Graduation Project: FASST PASS (Grade: A+), and it is an automatic system for road gates it is used to of cars on the road collect tolls digitally without standing in the way and disrupting traffic
 ###